 - Why can't money buy happiness?

-The seminar series serves as a preparation for an (empirical) thesis.
+The seminar is a good preparation for an (empirical) thesis.